liuyuit/study/Life/EF English/EF Class/Level 2/Unit 2 天气和季节/Lesson 3 选择度假地点.md

 Should we go?

-What should we doing this weekend?
+What should we do this weekend?

+Where should wo go